munificent/magpie/doc/site/markdown/expressions/blocks.md

     end
     print("four")

-This can be useful if you want to catch an error in the middle of another block, or limit the scope of a [variable](variables.html).
+This can be useful if you want to limit the scope of a [variable](variables.html) since they have block scope.

 <p class="future">Need to explain catch here.</p>